Explicit isogenies of prime degree over number fields: On Momose's Isogeny Classification Theorem

-denote the $i$-th fundamental character of level $n$ as in \cite[\textsection 1.7]{serre_prop_galois}.
-The following is then the generalisation of Proposition 3.2 of \cite{david2011borne}, since for an unramified extension $\theta_{p-1}$ is equal to the cyclotomic character $\chi_p$ restricted to $I_\fp$.
+This is provided by following result, which is a generalisation of Proposition 3.2 of \cite{david2011borne}, since for an unramified extension, the zeroeth fundamental character $\theta_{p-1}$ is equal to the cyclotomic character $\chi_p$ restricted to $I_\fp$.
+See \Cref{ssec:fundamental_chars} for more on fundamental characters.